 In this supportive guide you will find resources on how to use this tool in your teaching.

-- For general information about Poll Everywhere, please view the main tool page.
+- For general information about Mural, please see back to the tool's main page.

 - For details on technical help with this tool, please refer to the support section on the main tool page.